 Applications for the "CAS IM 2022" course should be submitted by 31 October 2021.
 The board decides on the admission of subsequent applications only in the case of available study places.

 The successful completion of all modules, as well as a passing grade on the performance examination, will lead to a 10 ECTS-assessed "Certificate of Advanced Studies in Information Management and Leadership of the University of Lucerne”.

 The fee for the "CAS IM" course is CHF 11,500 (includes examination and certificate fees).
 The fee includes course documentation, access to our electronic learning platform (OLAT) and all administrative services.
 It does not include travel, food or accommodation.

 Applicants for this course should be leaders with a higher education qualification (university, university of applied sciences, university of teacher training).
 The board of the programme will decide on eligibility for admission of candidates without a higher education qualification (on submission of dossier).
 All candidates must have the required language skills (one of the national languages plus English).

-Participants with military leadership training (minimum Unit Commander or Staff Officer at battalion level with at least "good" grade in the respective training course) are eligible for credits toward corresponding course blocks.
-Those who qualify can deduct two calendar days and CHF 1’500 from the overall study requirements (decision is binding upon admission to study).
+Those participants with military leadership training (minimum Unit Commander or Staff Officer at battalion level with at least "good" grade in the respective training course) are eligible to a deduction of CHF 1’500 from the overall study costs (decision is binding upon admission to study).